openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/planning_course_run_information/staffing.rst

 can assign the Staff role or the Admin role to course team members.

-Team members who have either of these roles can work on your course in Studio immediately, and can also use the LMS and Insights.
+Team members who have either of these roles can work on your course in Studio immediately, and can also use the LMS.
 For more information about assigning roles while you run your course, see :ref:`Course_Staffing <Course_Staffing>`.

 You can also designate teams of people to beta test your course and to